HYGIENIC CONTROL TECHNOLOGY AND HEALTH FOOD (MOD. 2)

 Food poisoning: factors conditioning the food-borne diseases (salmonellosis, botulism, vibriosis).

-Food contaminated by helminth parasites: toxoplasmosis, trichinosis (EC Regulation 2075/2005), anisakiasis.
+Food contamineted by helminth parasites: toxoplasmosis, trichinosis (EC Regulation 2075/2005), cysticercosis, botriocefalosi, opistorchidosi, anisakiasis.

 Processing technologies and food storage: